-The Company's recorded this year a cost of sales of \$\mu\$ 1,989 million, an increase of 15% from its 2008 level of P 1,730 million driven by the 84% increase in the sales volume of petroleum products.
-In relation also to price, the effective increase in absolute amount was not proportionate to the increase in volume as average unit costs this year is lower compared to the same period of last year.
+The Group recorded this year cost of sales of \clubsuit 3,224 million, an increase of only 1% compared to the 2008 figure of P 3,189 million.
+The lower cost per unit offsets the 66% increase in the sales volume of petroleum products, thus the effective increase on absolute amount is very minimal.

-Selling and administrative expenses increased as a result of the increasing volume and the ongoing expansion and growth of the Company's business operations.
+Selling and administrative expenses increased as a result of the increasing volume and the ongoing expansion and growth of the Group's organizational build-out and business operations.
 Major items that increased out of this retail network expansion and increasing volume are rental, depreciation, travel and transportation, repairs, taxes and licenses and other expenses.
 Recently, the company had also ramped up its advertising campaign which resulted to higher advertising expenses.